 ‘First Born’, Virginia Dare is 8″ high overall.
 On August 18, 1587, Virginia Dare became the first baby born on American soil to British parents.
 She was born on Roanoke Island which was part of the Virginia Colony for which she was named.
 Here she is held by her mother, Eleanor Dare.

 This sculpture has a very interesting edition history.
 It was introduced in Cybis’ spring 1987 brochure along with several other pieces described as being a “Constitutional Collection” honoring the bicentennial of that document.
 Although identified as a non-limited edition for $450, the brochure also stated that the sculptures “produced during the Constitutional Celebration will be numbered.”
 The Celebration referenced was a four-month event in Philadelphia, from May through August 1987…. and indeed some of these are numbered whilst others are not.
-I don’t know how far Cybis got in the numbering, but the highest I have so far seen is 91.
+I don’t know how far Cybis got in the numbering, but the highest I have so far seen (thanks to a helpful reader!) is 165.
 If anyone has a higher-numbered Virginia Dare, please let me know so that I can update this information; there is a contact form on the About the Archive page.
 By the way, only one other 1987 “Constitutional” open edition that received this special summer-of-1987 numbering was the Golden Eagle.
 I have never heard of Cybis doing such a thing with any other nonlimited retail editions.

 Eskimo Mother was released in 1973 as an edition of 350 sculptures with a price of $1875.
 The edition was later reduced to only 200 closed in 1982 at a price of $2500.
 It stands 11” tall.
 This piecewas later selected by Canada to be their official royal wedding gift to Prince Charles and Lady Diana in 1981, and also by President Ford as a gift of state to Premier Brezhnev.
 The sculpture is based on the Inuit legend of an elderly and lonely woman who, while walking along the shore one day, discovered a baby polar bear.
 She took the baby bear home, named him Kunik, and raised him tenderly.
 The full and quite touching story can be read here.
 In their sculpture Cybis has portrayed her as a younger woman with her baby, the polar bear cub and their sled dog.